 A Board of Directors provides the governance for HHPNA.
-It is composed of between 7 and 10 directors elected by the members.
-The Board elects a President, President-Elect, Secretary and Treasurer from within its ranks.
+It is composed of between 7 and 15 directors elected by the members.
+The Board elects a President, Vice President, Secretary and Treasurer from within its ranks.

 The association maintains several standing committees and creates ad hoc committees to address issues that come up from time to time.

-Roads & Alleys – This hands on committee has been instrumental in getting the historic street signs throughout our neighborhood.
+Streets, Alleys & Sidewalks — This hands-on committee has been instrumental in getting the historic street signs throughout our neighborhood.
 They are turning their attention now to alley clean-up, improved recycling and sidewalk safety.

-To pitch in, contact Rob Stern at: email@example.com.
+To pitch in, contact Shawn Yuskaitis at: email@example.com.

-Membership – In addition to running membership drives, this committee maintains a new community relations management system to house our records and promote increased communication and collaboration, as well as sponsors Neighborhood Watch and a Welcome Wagon.
+Membership – In addition to running membership drives, this committee maintains our records and promotes increased communication and collaboration, as well as sponsors Neighborhood Watch.

-To join our efforts, contact Marti Woznicki at firstname.lastname@example.org.
+To join our efforts, contact Patrick Cimino at firstname.lastname@example.org

-Land Use – This group sponsors Cafe con Tampa, monitors regulatory and proposed development changes affecting our area, seeks to improve our relationship with elected and appointed officials, and are launching efforts to conceptualize what we want for the next generation of neighborhood improvements.
+Land Use & Regulatory — This group monitors regulatory and proposed development changes affecting our area, seeks to improve our relationship with elected and appointed officials, and is launching efforts to conceptualize what we want for the next generation of neighborhood improvements.

-Children & Families – Having been talked about for awhile, we now have a member stepping up to launch this committee: Sandy Fasulo.
+Children & Families — Having been talked about for awhile, President PJ Summerville is working to launch this committee.
 She is gathering ideas and opinions as to what kind of events would motivate our neighborhood parents and kids to come together.

 To help launch this, contact her at: email@example.com

 Social – This group organizes our lively First Fridays (like a porch party) and other special events throughout the year.
-Jen Prater is now leading this.
+Michael Lynch and Kelly McMillan are now leading this.

 Communications – This important committee keeps us all in the know as editors of the Forum, the monthly email blast, our Facebook page and other communications about events.